HQarroum/timed-cache/README.md

 ## Usage

-You will first have to require the `cache` module in your application in order to use it.
+You will first have to require the `timed-cache` module in your application in order to use it.

-The `cache` module can be required in an AMD manner, using node's `require` or using the `Cache` variable exported in the global namespace in the context of a browser.
+The module can be required in an AMD manner, using node's `require` or using the `Cache` variable exported in the global namespace in the context of a browser.

 Basic operations you can perform on an instance of a `Cache` are insertion, retrieval and removal of key/value pairs.